sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

    For more details on installation refer the `installation guide. <http://docs.aws.amazon.com/cli/latest/userguide/installing.html>`_

-Step 3 : Configure Amazon Access Key and Secret Key in Fire Insights Machine
+Step 3 : Configure Amazon Access Key and Secret Key in Sparkflows Machine
 -------

 #.
-To configure your credentials, run *aws configure* on the machine which runs the Fire Insights.
+To configure your credentials, run *aws configure* on the machine which runs the Sparkflows.

 Step 4 : Access S3 in Fire-UI
 --------